Lincoln High School (Yonkers, New York): Arts Academy

 The Arts Academy offers majors in instrumental music, vocal music, stagecraft, and visual arts.

 Students have the opportunity to learn from renowned visiting artists as well as participate in activities at performing art centers such as the Manhattan Theater Club, the Lincoln Center Institute, and S.U.N.Y.
 Purchase.

 The faculty of the Arts Academy all have a background as professional performers and artists as well as having strong academic backgrounds.

 Students from the Arts Academy demonstrated their excellence by winning 7 National Gold Awards in a competition held in Nashville, Tennessee.

+Science Research Academy

+The Science Research academy is an academy in Lincoln High School which specializes in science related topics.

 Pre-Teaching and Educational Services Academy

 In the Pre-Teaching and Educational Services Academy, college-bound students are prepared for post-secondary study that can lead to professional certification in teaching, psychology, social work, counseling, and related fields.